-A person who experiences chest pain and shortness of breath, dizziness, or a fever should seek immediate medical care.
-Call 911 or the local emergency number.
+A person who experiences chest pain and shortness of breath, dizziness, or fever should seek immediate medical care.

 Pain or tenderness in the left side of the upper abdomen under the ribs can result from a broken rib or any of a variety of conditions that affect the nearby organs.
 People may also experience pain in their chest or back.

-If upper left abdominal pain is regular or severe, see a doctor to determine the cause.
-The doctor will present treatment options depending on the underlying condition.
+If upper left abdominal pain is regular or severe, contact a healthcare professional to determine the cause.
+They can recommend treatment options depending on the underlying condition.